Substance Abuse Resources in New Orleans Drug Rehab, Alcohol Rehab & Detox

 New Orleans Outpatient Treatment Programs

 Outpatient programs have the highest level of independence and freedom during the treatment process, so they are best for those who have been able to maintain a good job and keep relatively good relationships with their family and friends.
 Participants stay at home, as there are no on-site facilities, and they are able to continue working or going to school.
 For those with more severe addictions, this may prove too challenging during the initial treatment.
 However, those with less severe addictions can find great success.
 While offering support and guidance, outpatient programs help create a transition to a sober life.

 There are various New Orleans drug rehab and New Orleans alcohol rehab programs.
 The question is, which one is best for you?
 To begin, be honest as you look back on your history with drugs and alcohol.
 How long have you been using, and what types of substances are you using?
 Have you been able to manage your life, or has it become unmanageable?
 This will help you get an understanding of the severity of your addiction.
 Next, consider your home life.
 Sometimes, it is best to take a break from home, even when loved ones are well meaning; other times, family and friends can be excellent parts of your support system.
 Finally, look at your insurance policy.
 Some medical or health insurance policies will pay for portions or all of treatment.
-If you still have questions, call an addiction specialist at The Recovery Village.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.